 Unfortunately, when one of our children is injured at a daycare center, the last thing on our mind is making sure an incident report is made in writing and reported.
-Here are some lessons learned from our prior clients about why it is so important to do this properly.
+Our Texas daycare injury lawyer presents some of the lessons learned from our prior clients about why it is so important to do this properly.

-Get Incident Reports Of The Daycare Injury In Writing
+Get Incident Reports Of The Texas Daycare Injury In Writing

 Let’s say that you are called to your kid’s daycare center and notified about an incident.
 The daycare staff hands your child to you and tells you that they were hurt while playing but your child should be fine.
 The staff downplays the extent and there are no visible injuries to your child, so your guard is down.
 You don’t get an incident report in writing.